cpanato/mattermost-gitops/README.md

   name: honk # Channel name
   header: honk the planet # The header for the channel.
 Optional
   purpose: just to honk # Purpose of the channel.
 Optional
+  archive: false # if want to archive the channel, if it is already archived can restore
 ```